monome/docs/docs/norns/study-4.md

 ## expanding

-while it's fairly exciting to have made an outer-space instrument with just a couple of lines of code, possibilities are somewhat constrained by only using `g:key` for both sound and grid refreshes. let's decouple key, light, and sound (one of the fundamental design principles of the grid).
+while it's fairly exciting to have made an outer-space instrument with just a couple of lines of code, possibilities are somewhat constrained by only using `g.key` for both sound and grid refreshes. let's decouple key, light, and sound (one of the fundamental design principles of the grid).

 first, let's create a separate `grid_redraw` function and maintain a table of steps.